Infant83/TBFIT/README.md

 # TBFIT
-Tight-binding FITting package (temporary name)
+Tight-binding FITting package (TBFIT*)

 Now you can fit your tight-binding parameters via Slatet-Koster method with a very little effort.

 TBFIT is a scientific Fortran program for numerical tight-binding parameter fitting mainly based on Slater-Koster scheme and tight-binding calculations for the electronic band structures of given atomic and electronic configurations with a simple input interfaces.
-Basically TBFIT fits Slater-Koster parameters including scaling factors to your target first-principles band structure by TBFIT.
-For the fitting algorithm, Levenberg–Marquardt algorithm is used as provided by MINPACK library.
+Basically TBFIT fits Slater-Koster parameters including scaling factors to your target first-principles band structure.
+For the fitting algorithm, Levenberg–Marquardt algorithm is used (implemented by modifying MINPACK library).

 You can taste how TBFIT works and its performance in Example section.
 Once you get proper tight-binding parameters, you can also calculate various Berry phase related quantities, such as Berry curvature, Zak phase, Wilson's loop (Z2 index, Wannier charge center), first Chern number, and so on.
 In addition, density of states, eigenstate charge density or wavefunction plot, STM simulations (integerated eigenstate density within certain energy window), band structures for edge/surface geometries, E-field effects, etc.